 Loftium Helps Those Who Can’t Save Enough While Renting

 The mortgage industry standard for down payments on owner-occupied homes has always been 20 percent.
-Those who don’t have 20 percent to put down against a property often have to pay massive monthly premiums for private mortgage insurance.
-When you combine the need to save up one-fifth of the home’s price with the elevated average home prices in and around Seattle, you have a situation that prevents all but the richest people from home ownership.
+Those who don’t have 20 percent often have to pay massive monthly premiums for private mortgage insurance.
+When you combine the need to save up one-fifth of the home’s price with Seattle’s average home prices you have a dire situation.
 After all, that could mean saving up $100,000 or even more, depending on the price and location of the home.

-While some mortgage programs, like VA loans or FHA loans, may accept lower down payments or even no down payment, mortgage insurance could make monthly payments too high for buyers.
-Lower down payments are increasingly common these days, and Loftium is taking steps to help home buyers secure a property without having to save even 5 percent of the purchase price of the home.
+Some mortgage programs, like VA loans or FHA loans, may accept lower down payments or even no down payment.
+Even so, mortgage insurance could make monthly payments too high for buyers.
+Lower down payments are increasingly common these days.
+Loftium is helping help home buyers secure a property without having to save even 5 percent of the purchase price.

 How Loftium Helps You Buy a Home without a Second Loan

 Loftium partnered with Umpqua Bank and Airbnb to create an alternative option for would-be home buyers.
-Buyers can purchase a home with an agreement that includes setting up at least one bedroom as an Airbnb rental, allowing for passive income.
+Buyers can purchase a home with an agreement to set up at least one bedroom as an Airbnb rental, allowing for passive income.
 You only need 1 percent of the purchase price in your own funds to work with Loftium to buy a house in the Seattle area.

 Loftium will even manage your Airbnb contracts and account for you.
 Once you start hosting, you earn a share of the profits.
-Once you’ve completed the terms of your agreement and repayment for the down payment, which typically takes between 12 and 36 months, you will own your home (minus your mortgage balance) and already have an established income stream through Airbnb.
+Once you’ve completed the terms of your agreement and repayment for the down payment, which typically takes between 12 and 36 months, you will own your home (minus your mortgage balance).
+Additionally, you’ll already have an established income stream through Airbnb.

 Loftium Offers Additional Benefits to Buyers

-One of the best things about working with Loftium is the potential for ongoing, passive income after you complete your Loftium contract terms.
+One of the best things about working with Loftium is the potential for ongoing, passive income after you complete your contract.
 While there is certainly a learning curve to working as an Airbnb host, you can choose your own terms.
 You don’t have to make breakfast or provide any over-the-top amenities.
 Instead, you just need to focus on providing a safe, clean and accessible room for your guests.
-A little bit of extra work each day could amount to hundreds of extra dollars in income every month, once your profit-sharing term with Loftium is over.
+A little bit of extra work could amount to hundreds of extra dollars in income every month, once your profit-sharing term with Loftium is over.